Minnesota United scores late to earn 1-1 tie on the road against Minnesota United

 Toronto defeated D.C.
 United 2-1 last Saturday and drew 0-0 Wednesday with the Chicago Fire, with both games at BMO Field.

-Minnesota, which came into the game winless in its last three matches in all competitions (0-2-1), lost 2-1 at Austin on Wednesday after tying visiting Real Salt Lake 1-1 last weekend.
+Minnesota, which is winless in its four matches in all competitions (0-2-2), lost 2-1 at Austin on Wednesday after tying visiting Real Salt Lake 1-1 last weekend.

 It was 31 Celsius at kickoff for Toronto's first visit to Allianz Field, which opened in April 2019.